-For example, from 1740 to 1754, the "New Light" Congregationalists separated from the "Old Light" establishment, dissatisfied with its "formality [and] spiritual dullness."
-1 William G. McLoughlin, New England Dissent 1630-1833: The Baptists and the Separation of Church and State 351 (1971).
-The New

-Lights spoke "to men's hearts or souls, to their spiritual emotions, not to their understanding or minds."
+For example, from 1740 to 1754, the "New Light" Congregationalists separated from the "Old Light" establishment, dissatisfied with its "'formality' [and] spiritual dullness."
+1 William G. McLoughlin, New England Dissent 1630-1833: The Baptists and the Separation of Church and State 351 (1971) (quotation marks in original).
+The New Lights emphasized that God's Spirit spoke "to men's hearts or souls, to their spiritual emotions, not to their understanding or minds."
 Id.
 Naturally, this attitude reflected who they chose to teach their faith.
 The New Lights opposed the formally trained "legal preacher," preferring a "layman who had experienced conversion" personally.
 Id.
 They loathed the "implication that since only an exceptionally intelligent and well-educated man could fathom the doctrinal mysteries of religion, the laws of nature, and the philosophy of science, salvation was only for the elite, the intelligentsia."
 Id. at 352.
 They believed that "the learned clergy had lost touch with the spiritual needs of the common man and no longer really served as ministers of God to them."
 Id.
+Similar views about ministry-locating its foundational authority in a divine call more than in formal learning-arose among the so-called Separate Baptists, who likewise grew as a result of revivals to become a large dissenting group in both New England and the South.
+See id. at 423-28.

 New England colonial legislatures, which reflected the views of the "Old Lights," responded by taking steps to restrict or disfavor informally trained ministers.
 Id. at 363.
 In 1742, Connecticut passed a law prohibiting "itinerants" from preaching without approval of an established parish.
-That same year, it also passed legislation "preventing any church or parish from choosing a minister who lacked a college degree."
-Id.
+That same year, it also passed legislation "preventing any church or parish from choosing a minister who lacked a college degree" or was not "'educated at some university, college, or publick [sic] academy."
+Id. at 363, 472-73 (quotation omitted).
+The only alternative for a prospective pastor was to have "obtained testimonials" from the majority of "settled ministers of the gospel" in the county where he sought to minister finding him "to be of sufficient learning to qualifie [sic] him for the work of such ministry."
+Id. at 473.

-Likewise, Massachusetts passed a law in 1760 preventing legal recognition of parish ministers unless they had "academy or college training, or had obtained testimonials from the majority of the ministers already settled in the county."
+Likewise, Massachusetts passed a law in 1760 preventing legal recognition of a parish minister unless he had "academy or college training, or had obtained testimonials from the majority of the ministers already settled in the county."
 Jacob C. Meyer, Church and State in Massachusetts 51 (1930).
 The law disqualified uncredentialed ministers, primarily Baptists, from receiving funds that were collected by each town's authorities for support of worship.
 Id.
-Isaac Backus, a leader among the colony's Baptists, cited the law as an example of how the "blend[ing]" of "civil and ecclesiastical affairs ... depriv[ed] many of God's people of that liberty of conscience which he has given them."
+Isaac Backus, a leader among the colony's Baptists, cited the law as an example of how the "blend[ing]" of "civil and ecclesiastical affairs . . . depriv[ed] many of God's people of that liberty of conscience which he has given them."
 Isaac Backus, "An Appeal to the Public for Religious Liberty" (1773), reprinted in Isaac Backus on Church, State, and Calvinism: Pamphlets, 1754-89, at 303, 316-17 (William G. McLoughlin ed.
 1968).
 Backus argued that by requiring "each parish to settle a minister" but then disqualifying teachers who lacked the government's preferred training, the law violated the principle that God "gives gifts unto men in a sovereign way as seems good unto him."
-Id. at 317-18 (italics removed).
-See also Sanford H. Cobb, The Rise of Religious Liberty in America: A History 202 (1968).
+Id. at 317 (italics removed).
+See also Sanford H. Cobb, The Rise of Religious Liberty in America: A History 202-03 (1968) (describing a 1650 Massachusetts civil court decision forbidding installation of a parish minister because he was "lacking in such abilities, learning, and qualifications as are requisite and necessary for an able ministry of the people'") (quotation omitted).